Primal Trek

 The rat (laoshu 老鼠) is one of the twelve animals of the Chinese zodiac.

-The rat symbolizes fertility, abundance and wealth because of its reproduction abilities.
+The rat symbolizes fertility, abundance and wealth because of its reproductive abilities.

 Reed Pipe